Gatogordo/LocalDatasources/README.md

 - Datasource Template: is used to create the datasource item from the correct template (and for it's name)
 - Datasource Location: the module will create a local datasource only if the location starts with `"./"`.
 The remainder of the location will be the name of your datafolder.
 So you might want to set it to `"./data"`.

+## Future ##

+Some ideas did not make it in version 1 and are still "open"..

+- remove datasource items if the rendering is removed (and no other links are found)
+- ...